 When is a lease agreement entered into?

-- A lease agreement is entered into when one person, the landlord, gives use and enjoyment of his/her property (for example, a house, flat or room) to another person, the tenant, for a specific period of time in return for the payment of rent.
+- A lease agreement is entered into when one person (“landlord”) gives use and enjoyment of his/her property to another person (“tenant”) for a specific period of time in return for the payment of rent.

 - It is not a requirement for the lease agreement to be in writing.
-However, a verbal lease agreement may be difficult to prove if there is a dispute about it.
+However, it is important to get it in writing as a verbal lease agreement may be difficult to prove if there is a dispute about it.

 - The Rental Housing Act (“Act”) applies to a lease agreement entered into for housing purposes.
 In terms of the Act, a landlord must provide his/her tenant with a written lease agreement on the tenant’s request.
 The Act does not apply to a lease agreement entered into for business purposes.

 - The landlord and the tenant are bound by the terms contained in the lease agreement.
 However, there are certain obligations that will automatically apply to the landlord and the tenant if these obligations are not specifically excluded in the lease agreement.